enzo-project/enzo-e/doc/source/design/design-flux.rst

 ======

-Our design is developed top-down, starting with a Cello Method for implementing flux correction in Enzo-E, *EnzoMethodFluxCorrect*.
+Our design is developed top-down, starting with a Cello Method for implementing flux correction, *MethodFluxCorrect*.
-Using a Cello Method to implement flux correction is a natural approach, since Methods in Enzo-E are analagous to steps in the high-level :p:`EvolveLevel()` function in ENZO, and flux correction is one such step.
+Using a Cello Method to implement flux correction is a natural approach, since Methods are analagous to steps in the high-level :p:`EvolveLevel()` function in ENZO, and flux correction is one such step.
 (Specifically, flux correction is performed in ENZO---along with communication and a projection substep---in :p:`UpdateFromFinerGrids()`, which is called by :p:`EvolveLevel()`).

-To support coding :p:`EnzoMethodFluxCorrect`, our design introduces a Cello class *FluxData*, whose responsibility is to collect together all flux data required for flux correction on a block into a single object.
+To support coding :p:`MethodFluxCorrect`, our design introduces a Cello class *FluxData*, whose responsibility is to collect together all flux data required for flux correction on a block into a single object.
 This :p:`FluxData` class will be analagous to the existing